msftstepanov/privacy-preserving-ads/GetNearestNeighbors hook implementaion.md

 ### 2. Files Inside the Snapshot Container
 * `index` and `index.data`: used by DiskANN to store the index graph.
 * `config.json`: parameters for the ANN index (dimensions, vector types, etc.).
 Currently, there are only 4 parameters:
   * vector type – primitive embedding element, single dimension.
-Coult be signed or unsigned 1-byte integer or signed 4-byte float
+Could be signed or unsigned 1-byte integer or signed 4-byte float
   * dimension – how many elements of vector type are in each embedding.
 Example - 32
   * top count – how many results index will produce for a single query.
 Example - 50
   * query neighbors count – how many results should be found before taking top count as result.
 Higher value causes more precise search, but bigger latency.
 Should be not less than top count parameter.
 Example - 100